DaVinci Summer Grant Program

-The Colleges of Arts and Letters and Science welcome the submission of proposals from undergraduates who wish to carry out interdisciplinary research or creative projects during the summer (2017).
+ISLA welcomes the submission of proposals from undergraduates in the Colleges of Arts and Letters and Science who wish to carry out interdisciplinary research or creative projects during the summer of 2021.
 Students may independently design their projects or propose a project related to some aspect of their faculty mentor's research.
-The maximum award per student is $4500, which may be used for travel, living expenses and the purchase of research materials.
-Funding for the purchase of computers, cameras, and other electronic equipment will not be provided.
+The maximum award per student is $4,500, which may be used for travel, living expenses and the purchase of research materials.

 Students working with faculty outside the College of their major are also encouraged to apply and should articulate how the research will enhance the interdisciplinary nature of their undergraduate research experience.
 For example, design students should explain why working with engineering faculty widens their array of potential projects; engineering students should explain how working with faculty studying cancer biology makes accessible to them different areas of research.

-Eligibility: Undergraduates in the Colleges of Engineering, Arts and Letters, or Science, particularly those with interdisciplinary interests or majors or minors in multiple Colleges are eligible to apply.
 Students may work alone or in teams.
 For those applying as a team, the group should have a designated faculty sponsor who can act as a project consultant.
-This project consultant must confirm their willingness to perform this function by emailing email@example.com.
-Team members should submit letters of recommendation that confirm their ability to carry out their designated tasks (e.g. the team member tasked with translating should request a letter of recommendation from a language professor; a team member tasked with writing code should request a letter from a professor in computer science.)
+This project consultant must confirm their willingness to perform this function by emailing Therese Blacketor.
+Letters of recommendation for individual team members should confirm the applicant's ability to carry out their designated tasks (e.g. the team member tasked with translating should request a letter of recommendation from a language professor; a team member tasked with writing code should request a letter from a professor in computer science.)

 - Applicants should explain in the abstract and introduction the ways in which their project is interdisciplinary.

 - Inform ISLA Student Program Coordinator Therese Blacketor if you have also applied for Kellogg or Kroc summer grants.